BasisResearch/chirho/README.rst

   - Effect handler utilities for computing probabilistic quantities for partially deterministic models which is useful for counterfactual reasoning
 - `Indexed <https://basisresearch.github.io/chirho/indexed.html>`_
-  - Effect handler utilities for named indices in Causal Pyro which is useful for manipluating and tracking counterfactual worlds
+  - Effect handler utilities for named indices in ChiRho which is useful for manipluating and tracking counterfactual worlds

 Caveats
 -------
-Causal Pyro does not answer causal questions by magic.
+ChiRho does not answer causal questions by magic.
 In fact, there is no escaping the fact that

    *behind any causal conclusion there must lie some causal assumption,*

 a phrase made famous by Judea Pearl (Pearl 2009).
-Instead, Causal Pyro provides a substrate for writing causal assumptions as probabilistic programs, and for writing causal questions in terms of program transformations.
+Instead, ChiRho provides a substrate for writing causal assumptions as probabilistic programs, and for writing causal questions in terms of program transformations.